History of MCC & Open Table MCC

 MCC Manila participates in the first LGBT Pride March in Manila

-It was in June 26th of 1994 when MCC Manila together with Pro-Gay Philippines held its first pride march in the Philippines in Quezon City.
-It was also the first ever pride march in all of Asia.
+On June 26, 1994, MCC Manila together with Pro-Gay Philippines, held the first Pride March in the Philippines in Quezon City.
+It was also the first ever Pride March in all of Asia.

 Establishment of Metropolitan Community Church Quezon City (MCCQC) – 2006

-According to Bishop Regen Luna who was a former MCC Interim Pastor of MCC Manila (now known as Good Samaritan MCC) – MCCPH had problems with one of their members by the name of Ceejay Agbayani.
-According to Bishop Regen, Ceejay was always contriving and conniving controversy and conflict in MCCPH (MCC Makati).
-For the welfare and peace of MCCPH Makati the then Pastor Regen talked to Ceejay to begin a new Church mission in Quezon City and for Ceejay to be the “Envoy” for this mission.
+Bishop Regen Luna, former MCC Interim Pastor of MCC Manila, recollected that MCCPH (then also known as MCC Makati) encountered problems with one of its members named Ceejay Agbayani.
+According to Bishop Luna, Agbayani showed habits of conniving controversy and conflict within the congregation.
+For the welfare and peace of MCC Makati, then Pastor Regen assigned Agbayani to begin a new church in Quezon City and therefore serve as the “envoy” for this mission.

-Bro.
-Ceejay Agbayani, together with his partner Bros.
-Marlon Felipe and John Paul Andaquig, established regular Bible study and support group sessions in Quezon City.
-The first of such fellowships was held on 13 September 2006.
-Attendees were from Quezon City and the neighboring cities of Marikina, Caloocan and Manila.
+Agbayani, together with his partners Marlon Felipe and John Paul Andaquig, established regular Bible study and support group sessions in Quezon City.
+The first was held on 13 September 2006, with attendees coming from Quezon City and neighboring cities of Marikina, Caloocan, and Manila.

 On 26 December 2006, the first public worship service of MCCPH-Quezon City Chapter was held in the residence of Bro.
 Noel Magdririla in East Fairview.
 The first MCCPH-Quezon City retreat was also held in Bro.
 Noel’s residence on February 2007.